9 The Strand Penshurst

 Is it only a cosmetic concern?
 For many men and women, varicose veins and spider veins (these are the smaller and more common variation of varicose veins) makes them feel less attractive.
 However, it’s important to note that for others, varicose veins cause aching pain and discomfort.
 This condition may lead to serious problems if not treated.
 Moreover, varicose veins may also serve as an indication that the individual is at a higher risk of other disorders of the circulatory system.

 As with many other health related issues, self-help measures work well for prevention; compression stockings and changing certain aspects in one’s lifestyle.

 How Does ELVeS Work?

-The Endo Laser Vein System, or ELVeS, uses laser fibers to treat varicose veins in an outpatient procedure that is only minimally invasive.
+The Endo-Laser Vein System, or ELVeS, uses laser fibers to treat varicose veins in an outpatient procedure that is only minimally invasive.
 The doctor first uses ultrasound to identify the damaged veins.
-Then, he or she numbs the area with lidocaine for the patient’s comfort, before starting an IV through which to introduce the laser into the vein.
-Under ultrasound guidance, the doctor inserts a tiny fiber into the vein and positions the laser light to close off the damaged portion of the vein.
+Then, he or she numbs the area with lidocaine for the patient’s comfort before the procedure.
+Under ultrasound guidance, the doctor inserts a tiny fiber into the vein and positions the laser light to block the damaged portion of the vein.
 During the procedure, the doctor can actually monitor the path of the laser energy on the screen.
 The energy from the laser is absorbed by both the water in the blood and cells of the walls of the vein, causing them to heat and collapse.
 The laser is so precise that it does not damage the surrounding tissue.